aboalang/CBQN/src/README.md

 ## Garbage collector

-The garbage collector can run either at the top level (currently, between lines of REPL input) at full capability, where all unreferenced objects will be freed, or potentially during any allocation in a severely restricted mode where any object with a reference count not matching the expected value is assumed as a GC root (intention being that it's referred to by live code on the C stack, but it could also be a leak if an error left reference counts too high).
+The garbage collector can run at either:
+- the top level (i.e. between lines of REPL input, or when called from bqnffi.h while no other CBQN is up the stack) at full capability, where all unreferenced objects will be freed;
+- potentially during any allocation in a severely restricted mode where any object with a reference count not matching the expected value is assumed as a GC root (intention being that it's referred to by live code on the C stack, though it could also be a leak if an error left reference counts too high).

 Therefore, at any point of execution where an allocation or error happens, the heap must be in a valid state (that is, most allocated objects need all their pointer/object fields initialized (more precisely, anything used by the object's `void [type]_visit()` function (and `[type]_free` if the object may be GC'd))).
 Manually `mm_alloc`ing an object will result in an invalid initial state for most types, but higher-level allocation function helpers usually initialize them to a valid state (e.g. `m_c8arrv`, `m_tyarrp`, `m_md2D`, `m_scope`, `m_harr0p`, `m_fillarr0p`, `m_fillarrpEmpty`), but some do not (e.g. `m_harrUv`, `m_fillarrp`); those will need a `NOGC_E;` statement to be added after you've initialized them (and be careful to do that only when actually done - the debugging options for a GC during an incompletely-initialized heap aren't nice!)